-- 6.1 Given the increased weight of the vehicle, tyres of the correct weight and size rating must be used at all times.
-The limousine must be fitted with tyres that meet the appropriate specification for both the size and weight of the vehicle, such as 235/75R-15 108D (BF Load) or 225/70R-16 107T Town Car Limo Tyre (Reinforced). - 6.2 All LPG vehicle conversions must have been carried out by a (Liquefied Petroleum Gas Association) LPGA Approved installer and the vehicle proprietor issued with an LPG Conversion Certificate which must be produced when applying for either a Hackney Carriage or Private Hire Vehicle licence - 6.3 The vehicle must display on the front and rear screens, a sticker stating that the vehicle has been fitted with an LPG tank for the purpose of alerting the emergency services in the event of an accident - 6.4 Vehicles may either be left or right hand drive. - 6.5 Vehicles must be fitted with at least 4 doors. - 6.6 All seats shall be fitted with appropriate seat belts, which must be fitted in accordance with the current Road Vehicle (Construction & Use) Regulations. - 6.7 Any sunroofs fitted must be securely fastened in a locked position so that passengers are unable to tamper with them.
-Passengers must not be allowed to exhibit any parts of their anatomy through such openings. - 6.8 Stretch limousines with heavily tinted glass in the windows behind the driver's cockpit will be considered for licensing.
+- 5.1 The Vehicle Registration Document V5 must indicate in the field "Type Approval Number" that it has undergone one of the following approvals and meets the technical standards of either: a European Whole Vehicle Type approval, or a British National Type approval, or an Individual Vehicle Approval (IVA) (formerly known as the Single Vehicle Approval scheme (SVA). - 5.2 Where applicable, the Vehicle Identification Number (VIN) plate shall display '1L1' to confirm conversion completed by an authorised dealer. - 5.3 Documentation is to be provided proving that the 'stretch' was performed by the manufacturer or by a coachbuilder approved by the vehicle manufacturer e.g. American limousines must have been built by an approved coachbuilder under the QVM programme for Ford Vehicles or the CMC programme for Cadillac Vehicles. - 5.4 A plate on the door pillar shall confirm the total weight of the vehicle. - 5.5 DVLA V5 or equivalent shall be produced to authenticate registration. - 5.6 Given the increased weight of the vehicle, tyres of the correct weight and size rating must be used at all times.
+The limousine must be fitted with tyres that meet the appropriate specification for both the size and weight of the vehicle, such as 235/75R-15 108D (BF Load) or 225/70R-16 107T Town Car Limo Tyre (Reinforced). - 5.7 All LPG vehicle conversions must have been carried out by a (Liquefied Petroleum Gas Association) LPGA Approved installer and the vehicle proprietor issued with an LPG Conversion Certificate which must be produced when applying for either a Hackney Carriage or Private Hire Vehicle licence. - 5.8 The vehicle must display on the front and rear screens, a sticker stating that the vehicle has been fitted with an LPG tank for the purpose of alerting the emergency services in the event of an accident. - 5.9 Vehicles may either be left or right hand drive. - 5.10 Vehicles must be fitted with at least 4 doors. - 5.11 All seats shall be fitted with appropriate seat belts, which must be fitted in accordance with the current Road Vehicle (Construction & Use) Regulations. - 5.12 Any sunroofs fitted must be securely fastened in a locked position so that passengers are unable to tamper with them.
+Passengers must not be allowed to exhibit any parts of their anatomy through such openings.

+5.13 Stretch limousines with heavily tinted glass in the windows behind the driver's cockpit will be considered for licensing.
 Glass in the driver cockpit must satisfy the current legal requirements.
 Tinted glass shall conform to the legal requirements as laid down by the Vehicle Operators Services Agency (VOSA).